Artists in Residence

 Working within a small community, outreach is important to EPI.
 Workshops are offered for students, artists, school groups, and the local community of Easton, Pa.
 The largest event to date was the creation of the “World’s Largest Print,” in which EPI helped to bring together the local community, Lafayette College students, faculty, and artists to design and print a 2,500-foot-long print that circled the campus.

 The Experimental Printmaking Institute is always seeking new talent and a helping hand in the studio.
 EPI offers semesterly and summer internships to students and printmakers eager to gain insight and experience in the field.
 In addition to the hands on nature of the internship, participants will have access to EPI’s materials and studio space, and the opportunity to produce their own work.
-Pay is negotiable and will vary on an individual basis.

 PRINTS FOR SALE